 A map of the venue with exhibitor names and table numbers is below.

 – – – FAQ – – –

-Parking is available in two Helms-branded parking lots on the north side of Venice Boulevard, between Vera and Hutchison.
+Parking is available in two Helms-branded parking lots on the north side of Venice Boulevard, between Vera and Hutchison, and some spots in smaller lots on the premises.
 (See this map.)

 The huge free parking lot that used to be next to the Culver City Expo Line station does not exist anymore.
 It’s a construction site now, so do not plan on parking there.

 Metered parking along Washington Boulevard will be free on Sunday and the 2-hour parking limit is not in effect on Sunday either.
 Be careful to read signs though—many smaller streets near the venue are permit-only parking!

 The venue does not have stairs to enter and all activities take place on the ground floor.
 All doorways are ADA-compliant.

 We will have one ADA-compliant, all-gender restroom.
 Restroom facilities will be portables adjacent to the venue.
 They will be all-gender restrooms.